 Internal Celebrations Toolkit#

-Check out our Celebration Toolkit for ideas of how you can modify you Bike to Work (or Wherever) Day celebrations and tailor them for a more intimate engagement for just neighbors or employee-only celebrations.
-We want our community to have several options to get back to community engagement at their own pace.
+Check out our Celebration Toolkit for ideas of how you can modify your Bike to Work (or Wherever) Day celebrations and tailor them for a more intimate engagement for just neighbors or employee-only celebrations.

 Resources to Get You Riding#